watem-sedem/cfactor/docs/cfactor.rst

 Introduction
 ------------

+The crop or cover management factor (C-factor)  is a measure used in erosion and (overland) sediment modelling to quantify the effect of of crop cover and soil management on soil loss.
+It is typically defined in the context of the Revised Soil Loss Equation (RUSLE - Renard et al., 1997), in whech gross erosion for an agricultural parcel is estimated.

-The crop or cover management factor (C-factor) is based on the concept of deviation from a standard, in this case defined by a parcel under clean-tilled continuous-fallow conditions (Renard et al., 1997).
+Specifically, the C-factor is based on the concept of deviation from a standard, in this case defined by a parcel under clean-tilled continuous-fallow conditions (Renard et al., 1997).
 It can be quantified as the ratio of the soil loss of a specific parcel with crop cover -